alienflip/zku.one-Course/week_6/README.md

 1. Explain each aspect of the interoperability trilemma.
 Provide an example of a bridge protocol explaining which trade-offs on the trilemma the bridge makes.

 ```
 Generalizable-channel: this is a secure, generalised messaging channel.
-It sacrifieces simplicity, in the sense that to build it into other domains (except cosmos), e.g. ethereum, near etc. would be a very hard task.
+It sacrifieces simplicity, in the sense that to build it into other domains.

 Trusted-Channel: Generalisable and extensible, as there is a single custodian relays information, and can do whatever they like with the data before submitting it to the remote chain.
 Not secure.